 St Michael's Cave

-A stunning natural limestone cave used as a concert venue and tourist attraction.
+A natural limestone cave around 300m above sea level, used as a concert venue since the 1950s.
 The main chamber is enormous, filled with stalactites and stalagmites lit with coloured lighting.
 Entry is included in your Nature Reserve pass.

 The Great Siege Tunnels